Tamas-Gavlider/2410-hackhaton-team5/README.md

 - Balsamiq- Used to create wireframes.
 - Google Fonts - Library of free and open-source web fonts.
 - Heroku - Used to deploy the project for hosting and managing the live application.
-- Favicon.io - To create Favicon
+- Favicon.io - To create Favicon.
+- [TermsFeed](https://www.termsfeed.com/privacy-policy-generator/) - to generate privacy policy.

 ### Deployment & Local Development